 Just as we experience joy, laughter, excitement, and awe, we all experience sadness, anger, shame, confusion, and regret.
-Even happy people hurt.
+Happy people hurt, sometimes because of their hurts.
 The most outgoing and fun-loving people feel pain.
 Optimists are not immune to low-vibe thoughts.

 Everybody hurts sometimes.
 Nobody lives outside the natural balance of life (the dark and light, ups and downs, yin and yang).

 Life can be difficult because it’s perfectly flawed by nature.
 Challenges and troubles will cross your path no matter who you are.
-All emotions are a necessary part of life, including our negative emotions–these play a leading role in telling us when something is off, and thus in guiding us away from further hurt.
+All emotions are a necessary part of life, including our negative emotions—these play a leading role in telling us when something is off, and thus help to guide us away from further hurt.